Othernet-Project/librarian-testing-vagrant/README.rst

 understands Unix-style newline characters.
 Notepad is not one of them.
 We recommend using SublimeText_.

-The first file you want to tkae a look is USEAUTH.
+The first file you want to take a look is USEAUTH.
 This file tells the virtual box configuration scripts whether to start Librarian with authentication enabled or not.
 With Librarian authentication enabled, dashboard is locked out with password.